pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Goethe

 "Enjoy when you can, and endure when you must."
 --Goethe

-"Be bold, and mighty forces will come to your aid."
---Goethe

 "If we do not create and control our environment, our environment creates and controls us."